How to Create a Workplace Culture of Wellness

 Employers are under intense pressure to rein in costs and increase profitability.
 This is particularly true when it comes to developing employer-sponsored wellness programs.

-As a result, employers focus their time and money on identifying and trying to fix the obvious causes of poor employee health (smoking, overeating, lack of exercise, etc.) that are driving up costs.
+As a result, employers focus their time and money on identifying and trying to fix the obvious causes of poor employee health (smoking, overeating, lack of exercise, and so forth) that are driving up costs.

 Unfortunately, in part, this is an example of missing the forest for the trees.
-Yes: These unhealthy lifestyle habits must be addressed.
+Yes, employees need to address these unhealthy lifestyle habits.
 But, it’s how, when, and why employers address them that determine the likelihood of success.

 To create a healthy, high-performance workforce, employers will have to dig deeper to identify and address the many and varied factors that affect their employees and influence their health and wellness.